 Memorial Haiku

-The following are selected memorial haiku (and the occasional tanka) I’ve written for poets who have died, arranged in reverse chronological order (most recent poem first).
+The following are selected memorial haiku (and the occasional tanka) I’ve written for poets who have died, arranged in reverse chronological order by when each poet died (most recent first).
 Two of these poems (for Kaji Aso and the first poem for anne mckay) were also Per Diem featured poems on the Haiku Foundation website in May 2014.
 Please also see the “Memorial Haibun” section of the Haibun page for longer tributes to these and other haiku poets.

 “The highest tribute to the dead is not grief but gratitude.” —Thornton Wilder